-Students and their families need clear and timely information about how much college will cost, how long it will take to graduate, and how well a degree will prepare students for the job market, and enable them to pay back their loans.
-Colleges and universities themselves need real-time data to identify whether their students are on track toward success, and to deploy just-in-time teaching and support strategies that enable students to learn their way toward meaningful credentials that employers recognize as valuable in the workplace.
+Students and their families need clear and timely information about how much college will cost, how long it will take to graduate, and how well a degree will prepare students for the job market and enable them to pay back their loans.
+Colleges and universities need real-time data to identify whether their students are on track toward success, and to deploy timely support strategies that help students to stay on the path to a certificate or degree.

 Read More >

-The Institute for Higher Education Policy’s (IHEP) Postsecondary Data Collaborative, an initiative funded by the Bill & Melinda Gates Foundation that advocates for high-quality postsecondary data, released designed to inform state and federal data policy conversations.
+The Institute for Higher Education Policy’s (IHEP) Postsecondary Data Collaborative, an initiative supported by the foundation, produced a series of white papers to inform state and federal data policy conversations.

 Read More >